 The wide range of mounting options, size, light output and performance, reliability, and versatility mean they won’t be disappearing anytime soon.
 Narrowing down the large choice can be overwhelming, so we’ve made it a little bit simpler by shortlisting what we consider the best light bars in Australia.

-Runner-Up: Lightforce 20″ Single Row LED Bar – Combo
+Also great: Lightforce 20″ Single Row LED Bar – Combo

 As a leader in the industry for over 35 years, continuous development has culminated in a range of light bars and driving lights by Lightforce for every conceivable purpose.

 The 20″ single row reviewed here is a combination pattern that produces an impressive amount of light; 1Lux @404m.

 Built well enough to earn an IP69K rating, you can expect the Lightforce LED light bar to stand up to any abuse thrown at it, be it water crossings or desert treks, night or day.
 Its 3-year warranty backs that up.

 It comes with a wiring harness, making installation all the more simple and any moderately-confident DIYer should be able to attempt installation.

 This light bar has a warmer colour range than the rest here (5000K), providing a light that is arguably less fatiguing for extended periods of time.
 Weighing around 3kg, it’s middle of the road for weight but not unacceptably heavy either.